nathanclem100/To-Do-App/README.md

 4. Delete tasks using the delete button
 5. Filter tasks using the All/Active/Completed buttons
 6. Logout when finished

+## Deployment

+When deploying to production:

+1. Set up environment variables in your hosting platform
+2. Never expose sensitive credentials in your code
+3. Use HTTPS for all connections
+4. Enable MongoDB Atlas network security settings

 ## Contributing